Research Associate scholarship in the Digital Transformations Hub (DTH)

 The DTH supports research and teaching with digital technologies across the Faculty of Arts.
-We have two half-funded PhD Scholarships available to provide support in the Hub.
-The award covers half of a UK full-time postgraduate research tuition fee per year (£2,248 for 2021/22), for up to three years, subject to satisfactory progression.
+We offer a scholarship to one PhD researcher to provide support in the Hub.
+The award covers half of a UK full-time postgraduate research tuition fee per year (£2,356 for 2023/24), for up to three years, subject to satisfactory progression.

 - Provide an efficient reception and enquiry service, assisting users in the Centre.